smukher2/DataScienceMarch2022/Ex2JSNodeExpress/README.txt

 ##########################Methods: How this project was prepared###########################
 6) Manual Step: To modify and write code used Text-Editor such as Atom, Brackets, Bluefish, VS code or other.
+Here Atom was used, install package 'emmet' for web development shortcuts.
+Use Ctrl+Shit+P for Windows and Cmd+Shift+P for command pellet for many atom functions.
+Selecting a code chunk and pressing Ctrl + / for Windows and Cmd + / for Mac comments out the code.
+Same shortcuts apply for Linux/Ubuntu based on if Windows or Mac computer is being used.

 7) Manual Step: 'init npm' was used to turn current folder into npm js project, install express framework for app specific node.js functions and nodemon to reload server automatically